 Capital Structure Theories and their different approaches put forth the relationship between the proportion of debt in the financing of a company’s assets, the weighted average cost of capital (WACC) and the market value of the company.
-While Net Income Approach and Net Operating Income Approach are the two extremes Approach are the two extremes, traditional approach, advocated by Ezta Solomon and Fred Weston is a midway approach also known as “intermediate approach”.
+While the Net Income Approach and Net Operating Income Approach are the two extremes, the traditional approach, advocated by Ezta Solomon and Fred Weston is a midway approach also known as the “intermediate approach”.

 Traditional Approach to Capital Structure

 The traditional approach to capital structure advocates that there is a right combination of equity and debt in the capital structure, at which the market value of a firm is maximum.
 As per this approach, debt should exist in the capital structure only up to a specific point, beyond which any increase in leverage would result in a reduction in the value of the firm.

 It means that there exists an optimum value of debt to equity ratio at which the WACC is the lowest and the market value of the firm is the highest.
 Once the firm crosses that optimum value of debt to equity ratio, the cost of equity rises to give a detrimental effect on the WACC.
 Above the threshold, the WACC increases, and the market value of the firm starts a downward movement.

 Assumptions under Traditional Approach

 - The rate of interest on debt remains constant for a certain period and thereafter with an increase in leverage, it increases.

 - The expected rate by equity shareholders remains constant or increase gradually.
 After that, the equity shareholders starts perceiving a financial risk and then from the optimal point and the expected rate increases speedily.

 - As a result of the activity of rate of interest and expected rate of return, the WACC first decreases and then increases.
 The lowest point on the curve is optimal capital structure.